 About the author

-John holds the certificate in Residential Estate Agency (CREA) and has vast experience in estate agency having spent almost 30 years in both estate and letting agencies, throughout Cheshire and North Wales.
-He also has Level 3 Technical Awards in Re…
+John holds the certificate in Residential Estate Agency (CREA) and has vast experience in estate agency having spent over 30 years in both estate and letting agencies, throughout Cheshire and North Wales.
+He also has Level 3 Technical Awards in Resi…

 View Full Profile